kubernetes-retired/kpng/README.md

 And that goes for people working on KPNG especially.
 So don't hesitate to join us, but just be ready for alot of work and low level troubleshooting.

-## How to get involved

-There are many ways to get started, but here's a good set of guidelines.

-### First, make sure you understand the basics of K8s networking.

-In particular, you should be able to differentiate:
-- CNI providers (i.e. calico, antrea, cilium, and so on)
-- Service Proxies (i.e. kube-proxy, AntreaProxy, CiliumProxy, various service-mesh's, and so on)
-- LoadBalancers (i.e. serviceType=LoadBalancer)

-There are about 20 or 30 great youtube videos about Kubernetes networking and the Kube proxy that you can easily search for and study.
-There are also several books about Kubernetes networking and basic Kubernetes architecture.

-### Next, skim the Kube proxy codebase

-The existing K8s codebase https://github.com/kubernetes/kubernetes/tree/master/pkg/proxy, has a complex, monolithic, battle-hardened proxy.
-Read through it and try to put the peices together, so you understand the overall problem space that KPNG solves.

-### Now, join the KPNG meetings!

-Now that you've seen the basics, you're ready to join the KPNG group meetings and find a project to get involved with!

 ## KPNG News

 - ... (please MR updates here)